Overview of Hierarchical Clustering Analysis

-- Complete linkage: In this case, we will consider the longest distance between the points in each cluster as the distance between the clusters.
+- Complete linkage: In this case, we will consider the longest distance between each cluster’s points as the distance between the clusters.

-Now let’s discuss the strengths & weakness in AGNES; this algorithm has a time complexity of at least O(n2) hence it doesn’t do well in scaling, and one other major drawback is that whatever has been done can never be undone i.e. If we incorrectly group any cluster in an earlier stage of the algorithm then we will not be able to change the outcome/modify it.
-But this algorithm has a bright side as well since there are many smaller clusters are formed it can be helpful in the process of discovery and it produces an ordering of objects which is very helpful in visualization.
+Now let’s discuss the strengths & weakness in AGNES; this algorithm has a time complexity of at least O(n2); hence it doesn’t do well in scaling, and one other major drawback is that whatever has been done can never be undone, i.e. If we incorrectly group any cluster in an earlier stage of the algorithm then we will not be able to change the outcome/modify it.
+But this algorithm has a bright side since there are many smaller clusters are formed; it can be helpful in the process of discovery.
+It produces an ordering of objects that is very helpful in visualization.